Jesus Loves You!

 Miles Davis hybridized them the next year, 1969,

-with the quiet album “In a Silent Way,” again with
+with the quiet album “In a Silent Way,” again playing

 Donald Trump 2017

 The Daily Walk with Miracles

 *New Age *Truthful* Christian *Nonpartisan* Independent*